remykarem/remykarem.github.io/books/src/kotlin-book/src/classes_and_objects/sealed_class.md

 # Sealed class

-Sealed classes are like enums with data.
+Sealed classes are a powerful feature in Kotlin.
+They are akin to the types in Rust and Haskell ecosystem.

+A sealed class is idiomatically used as an enum with arbitrary data structures.

 ```kotlin
 sealed class Employee {